CollinsMunene/KeyloggerPython/README.md

-# nmapPythonAutomation
+# KeyloggerPython
-Nmap script in python
+Keylogger script in python

 This is a simple python script that records keyboard inputs.
 The script can then be compiled into an .exe file, and adding an icon using the command